Ainbo: Spirit of the Amazon: Distribution

 CMG presented the film at the 2017 67th Berlin International Film Festival during February 9, 2017.
 At the 2018 AFM, CMG managed to appraise the film to potential buyers.
 In Dec 20, 2017, Tunche Films held a preview at the Imagina Film Festival of Animation in Peru hosted by the Telefónica Foundation.
 Ainbo was presented at the 2018 Animation! of Ventana Sur in Buenos Aires.
 By 2019, the film managed to be signed in distribution agreements in over 108 countries.

-The final coverage of the sales include twenty three distributors that represents over half of the world's major markets.
+The final coverage of the sales include twenty-three distributors that represent over half of the world's major markets.
 In Berlin in 2017, sales included a TV distribution with Fox and multi-territory deals with Vietnam, Laos, Thailand (Blue Lantern), the Baltics (Best Film/Asphire) and the Middle East (Front Row).
-At the AFM, rights were sold to Italy (BIM Distribuzione), eOne/WW Entertainment for Benelux, Singapore's Shaw Ent, and Poland's Kino Świat.
+At the AFM, rights were sold to Italy (BIM Distribuzione), WW Entertainment for Benelux, Singapore's Shaw Ent, and Poland's Kino Świat.
 Current new distributors include China (Turbo Films), Germany (Telepool), Latin America (CDC Intl.), Commonwealth of Independent States (Volga), South Korea (First Run), Scandinavia (Cinemanse), France (Le Pacte), and Israel (Film House).
 Ainbo: Spirit of the Amazon is CMG's best, pre-selling animated feature since 2005 Hoodwinked – The True Story of Little Red Riding Hood.

 Despite the challenges faced by the logistical issues caused by COVID-19, CMG is on schedule to release the film, slated as Peru's most ambitious animation film to theaters in 2021.
 Ainbo will release in different quarters of the year 2021.
 In the European school holidays of February, the film's major release will occur in April 22 coinciding with Earth Day.
 The release date is intended to raise awareness of the precious ecosystem of the Amazon rain forest.